gsears/check-in/README.md

 - Route permissions and security handling in the `Controller` classes.
 This is done by automating logins and page navigation and testing if (in)valid responses are given.
 - `Entity` classes which use annotation hooks to run methods during a database transaction.
 - `Repository` classes, whose methods are responsible for querying the database and fetching entities.

-## Source code

-Some code is automatically generated by particular Symfony bundles.
-All code which has been created and modified by myself is annotated with a comment at the top containing:

-- The file name
-- `Gareth Sears - 2493194S`

-All code has been written to be as self documenting as possible.
-However, comments are included where necessary and to describe key methods.

 ## Additional Documentation